 Several gaps limit a full risk assessment.
 The live BGP state might differ from cached snapshots; no PeeringDB listing obscures peering posture; the absence of IPv6 adoption reflects a legacy configuration.
 The identities of the president and directors are not publicly disclosed, hiding governance dynamics.
 Customer contracts remain private, so the downstream exposure of business clients is inferred rather than quantified.

-Changes to watch include withdrawal or hijack of the 178.216.15.0/24 prefix, appearance of a second upstream provider or IPv6 prefix for AS210760, registration of a PeeringDB profile, or shifts in the RIPE route and role objects for ORG-OMR3-RIPE.
+Changes to watch include withdrawal or hijack of the 178.216.15.0/24 prefix, appearance of a second upstream provider or IPv6 prefix for AS210760, registration of a PeeringDB profile, or shifts in the RIPE route and role entities for ORG-OMR3-RIPE.
 Any of these events would substantially alter the fragility profile and signal either improved resilience or acute operational stress.

 Operating Surface